 The Washington State Department of Corrections (DOC) has a duty to make sure that those in their control and under their supervision do not present a danger to the general public.
-This includes ensuring that a person who is about to be released is actually safe to be released back into society.
+This includes insuring that a person who is about to be released is actually safe to be released back into society.

 When the failure of the Department of Corrections (DOC) to properly monitor, supervise, or manage inmates, parolees or their own personnel and staff results in serious harm, injury or death to an individual, the department needs to be held accountable.